top of page

 1. High quality camera! - doesn't matter DSLR or Mirrorless (if you are just going to buy one, I personally would go for mirrorless, as the whole market is shifting mostly towards mirrorless now).

-By saying high quality first of all I meant Full Frame!
+By saying high quality first of all I mean Full Frame!
 Also, it's very important and necessary, that your camera can shoot in Multi Exposure and at least 5 exposures or better 7.

-Well there is a certain software which I used to use with my 5D Mark II camera (which did not have more than 3 multi exposure) but those software are not safe for your camera and can really destroy the firmware.
-Most new good cameras have it though.
+Well, there is a certain software which I used to use with my 5D Mark II camera (which did not have more than 3 multi exposure) but those software are not safe for your camera and can really destroy the firmware.
+Most new good cameras have 5-7 multi-exposure though.

-The reason it is important, is because you are going to take all your images in multiple exposures and then merge it later on Photoshop or Lightroom, as the most of the times interiors have so many different light and shadows in it (especially the view out of the window and all the rest within the room), that single exposure can't handle it as nicely as multi exposure does.
+The reason it is important, is because you are going to take all your images (especially interior ones) in multiple exposures and then merge it later on Photoshop or Lightroom, as the most of the times interiors have so many different light and shadows in it (especially the view out of the window compared to all the rest within the room), that single exposure can't handle it as nicely as multi exposure does.

 I personally use Canon 5D Mark IV (and Canon 5D Mark II as a backup) (click on the name in yellow to get yours from Amazon!)